 You can limit if and at which step your incident can be viewed within the system by the product supplier, distributor or supply chain member associated with the incident by clicking this icon .
-By default internal steps are hidden and distributor and supplier steps are automatically visible.
-When selection is enabled and either product supplier, supply chain member, and/or the distributor is selected to have visibility, you will see the icon appear like this .
+By default internal steps are hidden, and distributor and supplier steps are automatically visible.
+When visibility is enabled and either product supplier, supply chain member, and/or the distributor is selected, the icon appear turquoise.
 For example, this option may be useful if your quality team wants to review the incident and make any necessary changes before it is submitted to the distributor.

 Customized Email Notification

 You can choose to notify anyone involved in the incident when the incident has been placed in the specific step that may need their action or review.
 Roles can be notified when an incident has been placed in the step, or when specific responses on attributes have been selected when in the step.